 As you can see, HACCP certification processes and expenses can be intensive, but there are many benefits to getting it done.
-It’s best to be proactive and make sure you have excellent food safety plans in place, rather than reactive, where you may have to take significant and expensive corrective action.
+It’s best to be proactive and ensure you have excellent food safety plans in place rather than reactive, where you may have to take significant and expensive corrective action.

-If you make sure a trained staff member is able to carry out certification audits in-house, you’ll save a lot of time, money, and stress.
+Ensuring a trained staff member can carry out certification audits in-house will save a lot of time, money, and stress.
 There are many HACCP courses out there to help you complete your certification.
-Cost is important, so hopefully, now you understand how much an HACCP plan will cost.
+Cost is significant, so hopefully, now you understand how much a HACCP plan will cost.